-According to some of the world’s preeminent sea ice experts, one of whom is a member of this group, the Arctic summer sea ice minimum could rapidly drop to near-zero just a few years from now, decades sooner than predicted by most major climate models.
-Because of the immense stores of methane and other carbon locked in the Arctic, the dramatically accelerating input of summer insolation into the Arctic ocean as more and more of the summer sea ice disappears, and the probable connections between these Arctic changes and increased extreme weather at the mid-latitudes where so many humans live, the risks of allowing the Arctic to melt unchecked are becoming untenable.
+According to some of the world’s preeminent sea ice experts, one of whom is a member of this group, the Arctic summer sea ice minimum could rapidly drop to near-zero (with a September minimum of 1 million square kilometers in extent or lower) quite soon now, decades sooner than predicted by most major climate models.
+Because of the immense stores of methane and other carbon locked in the Arctic, the dramatically accelerating input of summer insolation into the Arctic ocean as more and more of the summer sea ice disappears, and the possible interconnections between these Arctic changes and increased extreme weather at the mid-latitudes where so many humans live, the risks of allowing the Arctic to melt unchecked are becoming untenable.
 Something must be done about it.

-1250’s mission is to help shift our orientation towards, and contribute to the development of, intelligent and well-informed near-term climate strategy to help alleviate this near-term crisis, without interfering with the rapid transformation of energy systems and other needed actions to achieve rapid and dramatic cuts in our emissions of CO2.
+1250’s mission is to help increase awareness of, and contribute to the development of, intelligent and well-informed near-term climate strategy to help alleviate this near-term crisis, without interfering with the rapid transformation of energy systems and other needed actions to achieve immediate and dramatic cuts in our emissions of CO2.
 In this way, 1250 provides a vital component missing from the ’350 movement’ begun by Bill McKibben.
 1250 is not just an advocacy group for methane cuts, moreover.
 Rather, it is a group focusing on near-term climate as a whole, and the remaining practical pathways to constructing a ‘climate bridge’ to a stable future.

 Steep black carbon cuts, for example, will also be essential to building that bridge.
-The non-CO2 contributions to current warming taken together still exceed those of CO2 (they total about 57% of warming since industrialization), so there is considerable potential to alleviate our immediate situation through these means, and black carbon cuts in particular could bring their benefits quickly to the rapidly accelerating Arctic crisis.
+The non-CO2 contributions to current warming taken together still exceed those of CO2 (they total about 57% of warming since industrialization), so there is considerable potential to alleviate our immediate situation through these means, and black carbon cuts in particular could bring their benefits very quickly and attenuate the accelerating Arctic crisis.

 If the Arctic is left to keep melting, moreover, it will become well-nigh impossible to stop the fossil industry from moving in, making this one the largest societal tipping points of our time.
 Either we move in the direction of 1250 – which demands a change of consciousness about the plurality of climate change causes and cures – or we will quite likely slide inexorably into a catastrophic future, even if positive steps are taken to move towards clean energy and lower CO2 emissions.